Heart rate

-Heart rate is the frequency of the heartbeat measured by the number of contractions of the heart per minute (beats per minute, or bpm).
+Heart rate is the frequency of the heartbeat measured by the number of contractions of the heart per minute (beats per minute or bpm).
 The heart rate varies according to the body's physical needs, including the need to absorb oxygen and excrete carbon dioxide.
-It is also modulated by numerous factors, including (but not limited to) genetics, physical fitness, stress or psychological status, diet, drugs, hormonal status, environment, and disease/illness, as well as the interaction between these factors.
+It is also modulated by numerous factors, including genetics, physical fitness, stress or psychological status, diet, drugs, hormonal status, environment, and disease/illness, as well as the interaction between these factors.
 It is usually equal or close to the pulse rate measured at any peripheral point.

 The American Heart Association states the normal resting adult human heart rate is 60–100 bpm.
-An ultra-trained athlete would have a resting heart rate of 37–38 bpm.
+An ultra-trained athlete may have a resting heart rate of 37–38 bpm.

 Tachycardia is a high heart rate, defined as above 100 bpm at rest.

 Bradycardia is a low heart rate, defined as below 60 bpm at rest.
 When a human sleeps, a heartbeat with rates around 40–50 bpm is common and considered normal.
-When the heart is not beating in a regular pattern, this is referred to as an arrhythmia.
-Abnormalities of heart rate sometimes indicate disease.
+When the heart is not beating in a regular pattern, this is referred to as a arrhythmia.
+Abnormalities of heart rate sometimes indicate heart disease.